 TRANSMAT Matrix transfer

-IORDRE Transport matrix order 1-2 Ι
+IORDRE Transport matrix order 1-2 I

 XL Length (ineffective, for updating) m E

-For $IA = 1, 6:$
+For $IA = 1, 6$ :

-R(IA, IB), IB = 1, 6 First order matrix m, rad 6 lines
+R(IA, IB), IB = 1, 6 First order matrix m, rad 6 lines 6E each

-If IORDRE = 2 Following records only if $IORDRE = 2$ 6E each
+If IORDRE = 2 Following records only if IORDRE = 2 o"E each

 T(IA, IB, IC), Second order matrix, six 66 blocks m, rad 36 lines 6E each

-TRAROTTranslation-RotationTX, TY, TZ, RX, RY, RZTranslations, rotations3m, 3rad6E
+TRAROT Translation-Rotation TX, TY, TZ, RX, RY, RZ Translations, rotations 3m, 3rad 6E

+I1, 2\E [,A]

+[,A][,A]

-TWISS 1Compute periodic optical parameters.
-Log to zgoubi.TWISS.out (page 204 in PART A) Hint: use FIT preceding TWISS for closed orbit search in case the latter is not known.KTWKTW = 0/1/2/3 : Off / as MATRIX / add computation of 0-3 2anyI1 2E [A]
+TWISS 1 Compute periodic optical parameters.
+Log to zgoubi.TWISS.out (page 210 in PART A)

+Hint: use FIT preceding TWISS for closed orbit search in case the latter is not known.

-$\mathbf{K} \mathbf{I} \mathbf{W},$ K I W = 0/1/2/3: OII / as MATRIX / and computation of 0-5, 2 + any $\Pi, Z^{}E[,A]$ FacD, FacA chromaticities / add computation of anharmonicities.
-Chromatic [,coupled] [,A] [,A] [, SRINT] [, DKINT] orbits are at FacD \times D = B ρ /BORO, with D the momentum [, SRINT] sampling in OBJET; FacA: unused; [, DKINT] presence of "SRINT" will cause computation of SR integrals 2 ; presence of "DKINT" will cause computation of Derbenev-Kondraten 0 spin integrals3.
+KTW, FacD, FacA [, SRINT] [, DKINT] KTW = 0/1/2/3: Off / as MATRIX / add computation of chromaticities / add computation of anharmonicities.
+Chromatic orbits are at FacD $\times$ D = B $\rho$ /BORO, with D the momentum sampling in OBJET; FacA: unused; [, DKINT]

+presence of "SRINT" will cause computation of SR integrals ; presence of "DKINT" will cause computation of Derbenev-Kondratenko spin integrals .

-1TWISS may be preceded by FIT[2], this allows finding the on- and off-momentum closed orbits prior to computation of respectively on- and off-momentum transport matrices, see example page 339.
-Prior FIT[2] may also find the stable spin precession direction, useful for instance if DKINT=1 as computation of Derbenev-Kondratenko integrals requires \vec{n}0 along closed orbit.
+&lt;sup>1 TWISS may be preceded by FIT[2], this allows finding the on- and off-momentum closed orbits prior to computation of respectively on- and off-momentum transport matrices, see example page 352.
+Prior FIT[2] may also find the stable spin precession diretion, useful for instance if DKINT=1 as computation of Derbenev-Kondratenko integrals requires $\vec{n}0$ along closed orbit.

-2 Synchrotron radiation integrals are computed along particle number 1 trajectory, it is the responsibility of the user to ensure that particle number 1 is on the closed orbit, for instance using FIT[2].
+&lt;sup>2Synchrotron radiation integrals are computed along particle number 1 trajectory, it is the responsibility of the user to ensure that particle number 1 is on the closed orbit, for instance using FIT[2].

-3 Derbenev-Kondratenko spin integrals are computed along particle number 1 trajectory, it is the responsibility of the user to ensure that (i) particle number 1 is on the closed orbit, (ii) its initial spin coordinates in SPNTRK are on the spin closed orbit.
+&lt;sup>3Derbenev-Kondratenko spin integrals are computed along particle number 1 trajectory, it is the responsibility of the user to ensure that (i) particle number 1 is on the closed orbit, (ii) its initial spin coordinates in SPNTRK are on the spin closed orbit.

-• Example : orbit finding using FIT, followed by a TWISS procedure
+• Example: orbit finding using FIT, followed by a TWISS procedure